-In addition, a study looking into microplastics in the vicinity of Reykjavik, Iceland (Dippo, 2012) has reported exceptionally high concentrations of small plastic fragments and microplastics from a sandy beach near Reykjavik harbor.
-Though not specified in this report, thisis exceptionally high concentration of microplastics, including large amounts of plastic fibers and film, could be linked to this particular location being close to the harbor and a waste management facility.
+In addition, a study looking into microplastics in the vicinity of Reykjavik, Iceland (Dippo, 2012), has reported exceptionally high concentrations of small plastic fragments and microplastics from a sandy beach near Reykjavik harbor.
+Though not specified in this report, the exceptionally high concentration of microplastics, including large amounts of plastic fibers and film, could be linked to this particular location, which is close to the harbor and a waste management facility.
 Therefore, even in areas of the Arctic with adequate waste collection and management systems, the proximity of waste management facilities to the shoreline should be taken into due consideration.